The Health Care Informatics master’s program at MTSU, a concentration in Professional

 The U.S. health care system; its major stakeholders; and the laws and regulations that apply to health care institutions, professionals, and suppliers including Medicare, electronic health records, health care fraud and abuse, compliance planning, certificates of need, health care business associations, federal tax exemption, liability and licensing issues, and ethics in decision making.

 ET 6300 - PMI Project Management

 Prerequisite: Graduate standing.
 Project management processes and knowledge areas as sanctioned by the International Project Management Institute (PMI).
 Successful completion of the course will earn 23 contact hours/professional development units (PDUs) issued by PMI.

 (Same as BIA 6905.)
+Prerequisites: BIA 6000 and MBAI 6835 or BIA 2610 and BIA 3620; permission of department.
 An applied approach to the understanding, development, and application of prescriptive and data analytic tools to model and analyze business data.
 A hands-on focus utilized with both commonly-used spreadsheet software and specialized business intelligence software for the student to develop skills for self-service business analytics.

 Prerequisite: BIA 6905 or QM 6770 or equivalent.
 A more advanced look at the application of business intelligence tools to solving business problems.
 Coverage will include the development and deployment of sophisticated reporting and dashboard systems to monitor and manage operations.
 Industry-standard business intelligence software utilized.

 Advanced study of planning in occupational safety and health management, including program planning and development methods and techniques as well as various systems approaches to hazard control.